-(2) The values of restricted stock awards (granted under the Company's 2014 Incentive Plan) represent the grant date fair value of awards granted in the fiscal year.
-The underlying assumptions and methodology used to value our stock awards are described in note 16 to our consolidated financial statements for the year ended December 31, 2020 included in our Annual Report on Form 10-K for the year ended December 31, 2020 which is available on our web site at www.oppenheimer.com or in paper on request.
-Details of restricted stock awards held by the Named Executives appear in the "Outstanding Equity Awards Table" and

-- notes thereto, appearing below.
-Details of options and restricted stock held by our non-employee directors appear below under "Director Stock-based Compensation." - (3) Non-employee directors receive annual stock awards of restricted Class A Stock as determined by the full Board of Directors (2,500 restricted shares each on February 27, 2020) which vest as follows: 25% six months from the initial grant date and 25% on each subsequent one year anniversary.
-Directors are expected to accumulate and hold at least 6,000 shares of the Company's Class A Stock and have three years after joining the Board of Directors to achieve that position.
+- (2) The values of restricted stock awards (granted under the Company's 2014 Incentive Plan) represent the grant date fair value of awards granted in the fiscal year.
+The underlying assumptions and methodology used to value our stock awards are described in note 16 to our consolidated financial statements for the year ended December 31, 2021 included in our Annual Report on Form 10-K for the year ended December 31, 2021 which is available on our web site at www.oppenheimer.com or in paper on request.
+Details of restricted stock awards held by the Named Executives appear in the "Outstanding Equity Awards Table" and notes thereto, appearing below.
+Details of options and restricted stock held by our non-employee directors appear below under "Director Stock-based Compensation." - (3) Non-employee directors receive annual stock awards of restricted Class A Stock as determined by the full Board of Directors (2,500 restricted shares each on January 28, 2021) which vest as follows: 25% six months from the initial grant date and 25% on each subsequent one year anniversary of the grant date.
+Directors are expected to accumulate and hold at least 6,000 shares of the Company's Class A Stock and have three years after joining the Board of Directors to achieve that position. - (4) T.M.
+Dwyer's fees reflect an adjustment for in-person attendance of the October 2020 Board meeting that were paid in 2021.

-In 2020, the directors were paid directors' fees of \$692,000 in the aggregate.
+In 2021, the directors were paid directors' fees of \$734,000 in the aggregate.
 Directors are reimbursed for travel and related expenses incurred in attending board and committee meetings.
 The directors who are not our employees are also entitled to the grant of stock awards under the Company's 2014 Incentive Plan, which was adopted effective as of February 26, 2014 and ratified by our stockholders on May 12, 2014.
 Reference is made to the table under "Director Stock-based Compensation" below.
 Directors who are our employees are not entitled to receive compensation for their service as directors.